STEMLab/InFactory/README.md

 ### Prerequisites

-1) OS : regardless of OS.
+1) OS : regardless of OS
 2) Maven : over 3.5 version.
 You need to install Maven and set MAVEN_HOME & PATH.
    * How to set MAVEN_HOME : [link for Window](https://www.mkyong.com/maven/how-to-install-maven-in-windows/) , [link for Linux](https://maven.apache.org/install.html)
 3) Java : JDK over 1.8 version.
 You need to install JDK and set JAVA_HOME & PATH.